-After driving around the Pyreneese Mountains for a week I’ve changed scenery and have gone to the Canary Islands.
+After driving around the Pyrenees Mountains for a week I’ve changed scenery and have gone to the Canary Islands.
 I’ve been on the island of Gran Canaria, Lanzarote, La Graciosa and Tenerife and will be on La Gomera and La Palma next week.
 So far it has been great with amazing weather.

-I realize that many people have no clue where they Canary Islands are or much about them, so I figured it was time for another installment of “8 Things You Might Not Have Known…”
+I realize that many people have no clue where they Canary Islands are or much about them, so I figured it was time for another installment of “8 Facts You Might Not Have Known…”

 1) They were not named after canary birds.

 Despite the name, the islands were not named after canaries, the cute, chirping birds.
 It comes from the latin word for dog, “canaria”.
 One story is that when some of the first Europeans arrived, they found large dogs on the island of Grand Canary.
 In fact, they might not even even named after dogs at all, but rather after seals which used to inhabit the island, which the Romans called “sea dogs”.